Tamás Terlaky: Biography

 Terlaky was born on January 10, 1955, in Kaposvár, Hungary.
 He studied Mathematics and Operations Research at the Eötvös Loránd University in Budapest, Hungary.
 He earned his Ph.D. in 1981 under the supervision of Emil Klafszky.
 Terlaky taught at Eötvös Loránd University from 1981 to 1989; at the Delft University of Technology from 1989 to 1999; and at McMaster University in Hamilton, Ontario from 1999 to 2008, when he moved to Lehigh University.
 At Lehigh, he holds the George N. and Soteria Kledaras Endowed Chair.
 From 2008 to 2017, he served as the Chair of the Industrial and Systems Engineering Department.
 Since 2020 he is Director of the Quantum Computing and Optimization Laboratory.

 He was founding Chair (2000) and since 2003 Honorary Chair of EUROPT, The Continuous Optimization Working group of EURO.
-From 2017 to 2019, he was elected as Chair of the SIAM Activity Group of Optimization.
-Since 2019, he is Vice President of INFORMS.
+From 2017 to 2019, he was elected as Chair of the SIAM Activity Group of Optimization, elected Vice President of INFORMS (2019-2022), since 2020 Editor in Chief of the Journal of Optimization Theory and Applications.